Cut3st/learning_python/README.md

  - Completed Alarm Clock Program

 Reflection:  `Studied theory topics like Dates & Times, File handling, Exception handling, Decorators, @property, magic/class/static methods, duck typing, polymorphism, super(), and inheritance.
 Also worked on the alarm clock program—tried coding it myself but needed help with things the pygame integration.`

+✅ Day 15 - (11:06:13/12:00:00) *28th July 2025*
+ - Pending Weather API App, Completed Digital Clock, Stopwatch

+Reflection:  `After procrastinating for 6 days, I’m almost done with the tutorial—just one final project left.
+I studied API integration and various PyQt5 topics (GUI, labels, layouts, buttons, checkboxes, radio buttons, textboxes, CSS).
+Using this knowledge, I built a digital clock and stopwatch.
+Although I struggled with some PyQt5 imports, I followed tutorials closely and added my own touches—like combining start/stop buttons and adding a lap feature with AI help for the stopwatch.`